 Given BMT’s origins from Muay Thai, Ludwig incorporated the traditional martial arts’ belt system as a measure to gauge a student’s ascent through the BMT system’s learning curve.
 Thus, there is a clear white-to-black belt proficiency path that guides BMT practitioners towards expertise.
 As with other traditional martial arts, BMT is oriented around respect—for the martial art itself and between student and teacher.
 Thus, BMT training includes specific protocols, such as bowing to opponents before a match and honoring other traditions.

 Not only is Train.
 Fight.
-Win the only BMT affiliate in northeast Florida, but co-owner and coach Sky Rudloe trains under BMT originator Duane Ludwig.
+Win one of the only BMT affiliate in North Florida, but co-owner and coach Sky Rudloe trains under BMT originator Duane Ludwig.
 This connection provides Train.
 Fight.
 Win. students some of the best BMT training in the country.
 Sky and co-owner and coach Alissa Rudloe also have extensive training in other martial arts, allowing them to offer students a variety of martial arts training at all skill levels.
 Whether to learn a martial art, boost existing martial arts skills, or as a unique fitness regimen, Train.
 Fight.
 Win. can help you reach your goals.
 Contact Train.
 Fight.
 Win. today at (850) 727-8421 to schedule your free introductory training session.